mpaglia0/Zeta/README.md

 A gettext method has been used.
 This is useful if you have only a few strings to be translated.

-At the bottom of your config file enter the following instruction.
+At the bottom of your ``pelicanconf.py`` file enter the following instruction:

 ```python
 # custom Jinja2 filter for localizing theme